Yan Gomes Player Props: Cubs vs. Braves

 - The 9.5 strikeouts per nine innings compiled by the Braves pitching staff ranks fourth in MLB.

-- The Braves have a 3.86 team ERA that ranks sixth across all MLB pitching staffs.
+- The Braves have the fourth-ranked team ERA across all league pitching staffs (3.82).

-- The Braves allow the fourth-fewest home runs in baseball (115 total, 1.1 per game).
+- Braves pitchers combine to give up the fourth-fewest home runs in baseball (115 total, 1.1 per game).

-- The lefty last appeared on Friday, May 5 against the Baltimore Orioles, when he tossed six innings, allowing five earned runs while giving up eight hits.
+- The righty's most recent appearance came on Saturday against the Milwaukee Brewers, when he tossed seven innings, surrendering one earned run while giving up four hits.

-- The 29-year-old has an ERA of 2.08, with 8.7 strikeouts per nine innings, in five games this season.
-Opponents have a .232 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.